nrfconnect/sdk-nrf/doc/nrf/libraries/caf/sensor_manager.rst

 To use the module, you must complete the following requirements:

 1. Physically connect the sensor.
 #.
-Add and enable the sensor in the Devicetree file.
+Add and enable the sensor in the devicetree file.
    For example, in the :file:`BOARD.dts` file.
    For more information about adding sensor device to devicetree, refer to :ref:`zephyr:use-dt-overlays`.
 #.
 Enable the :kconfig:option:`CONFIG_CAF_SENSOR_MANAGER` and :kconfig:option:`CONFIG_SENSOR` Kconfig options.